 La Table de Plaisance, 5 Place du Clocher.
 Reservations obligatory.

-Sunday Brunch at ChÂteau Ambe Tour Pourret
+ChÂteau Ambe Tour Pourret

 Dine on a buffet of regional specialties including cheese, charcuterie, pastries, fresh fruit and salads and select a hot dish from the menu to be cooked to order.
 Sip on the château’s sparkling Crémant de Bordeaux while surrounded by the vines.